Are you or someone you know at risk of falling? Learn more about fall prevention.

 - Thinking about getting a home-monitoring system or "medical alarm"

-Doylestown Hospital offers vestibular (balance) rehabilitation, which is specialized physical therapy in the treatment of falls, imbalance, dizziness and vertigo.
-The therapists at Doylestown Hospital want to keep people safe from falls.
+Doylestown Health offers vestibular (balance) rehabilitation, which is specialized physical therapy in the treatment of falls, imbalance, dizziness and vertigo.
+Doylestown Health rehabilitation therapists want to keep people safe from falls.
+Therapists also offer education and screenings to make the community aware of fall prevention strategies and to educate older adults on risk factors.

 By posting on the Dialogue Online blog, I understand and agree that my comments will be reviewed and may be removed if they are libelous or otherwise illegal, or contain abusive, obscene, or otherwise inappropriate material.
 Please do not share personal health or financial information on the blog.
 I also understand that my comments will be available for view by the public and may be copied, stored, reproduced or disclosed by a third party for any use.
 For more information, please review the Doylestown Hospital's commenting guidelines.